 Don’t be aggressive, but definitely don’t be passive.
 The perfect way to be heard is to be assertive, which means you state your wants, needs, and beliefs in a way that allows the other party or parties to state their wants needs, or beliefs.

 Use assertive language like, “I think”, “I believe”, “We can”

 Stop using passive words and phrases like: “I’ll try”, “Maybe”, “It should be OK” or “IMHO”.

-Being assertive and confidently stating your wants, beliefs, desires, in a way that actively encourages others to state their wants, needs, and beliefs will not only get you heard but make you’re an influencer.
+Being assertive and confidently stating your wants, beliefs, and desires, in a way that actively encourages others to state their wants, needs, and beliefs will not only get you heard but make you an influencer.

 Personally, I have used these strategies in business and they have transformed the way people have responded to me.
 So now I challenge you to practice and implement these 5 Self-leadership Communication strategies right away.